-There's a good chance the US Open goes to a playoff for the 34th time in 2017, and that means the year's second major will see a new playoff format for the first time.
+There's a good chance the US Open goes to a playoff for the 34th time in 2018, and that means the year's second major will see a new playoff format for the first time.

 The US Open playoff format isn't sudden death.
-Rather, it's an 18-hole aggregate-score playoff, meaning that the competitors will play on Monday in search of the US Open trophy.
-If any players in the playoff are tied after 18 holes, they go to sudden death to determine a winner.
+Rather, it's a new two-hole aggregate-score playoff, meaning that the competitors will play immediately after regulation ends on Sunday in search of the US Open trophy.
+If any players in the playoff are tied after two holes, they go to sudden death to determine a winner.

 The US Open playoff format is the only one remaining in the four men's major championships that isn't less than 18 scheduled holes.
 The Masters playoff format is sudden death.
 The British Open Championship playoff format is a four-hole aggregate playoff.
 The PGA Championship playoff format is a three-hole aggregate playoff.